SEO & Web Development

 • Slug: /how-to-choose-the-best-coffee-maker-in-2026 (too long)

-Only use lowercase letters (a-z), numbers (0-9), and hyphens (-) in URL slugs.
-Special characters like @, %, &, #, !, or ? cause encoding issues, look unprofessional, and may break links in certain contexts:
+Stick to lowercase letters (a-z), numbers (0-9), and hyphens (-) in your slugs.
+Characters like @, %, &, #, !, or ? cause encoding issues, look unprofessional, and can break links depending on the context:

 • /coffee-and-tea-guide